Marken-Foo/variants-site/content/post/200510-xq-fundamentals.md

 Aside from piece values, the other key factor in material consideration is **material composition**.
 In situations where the material values of both sides are the same, differences in the piece types composing each army will also result in a difference in the positional evaluation.

-For instance, in a situation where both sides have the full complement of advisors and elephants {{< remark >}}(NB: 仕相全, literally "all advisors and elephants", perhaps usefully translated to "complete defenders"?){{< /remark >}}, the combination of chariot + horse + cannon is slightly better than two chariots, and better than chariot + two horses or even chariot + two cannons.
+For instance, in a situation where both sides have the full complement of advisors and elephants {{< remark >}}(NB: 仕相全, literally "all advisors and elephants", perhaps usefully translated to "full guard"?){{< /remark >}}, the combination of chariot + horse + cannon is slightly better than two chariots, and better than chariot + two horses or even chariot + two cannons.
 In the diagram, Red can use the tactic 1.
 R4+6 to trade a chariot for horse and cannon, resulting in the advantageous position of chariot + horse + cannon versus two chariots.

 {{< fen-diag variant="xiangqi" caption="Red gets a better material composition after 1.
 R4+6!
 A5+6 2.
 R7+1." fen="4kabr1/4a4/2n1bc3/p1R1p1p1p/9/2P5P/P3P1r2/2N1C4/5R3/2BAKAB2 w - - 0 1" >}}